Ludwig Kaiser: Alleged El Grande Americano (II) (2025–present)

 On 30 June episode of Raw, Kaiser began portraying the masked luchador El Grande Americano after Chad Gable, the first person to portray the character, sustained a legitimate injury.
-As a result, Kaiser also inherited Americano's Speed Championship from Gable, a title he held until the 11 November episode of NXT where he lost it to Jasper Troy—this ended the Americano character's reign at 190 days (188 as recognized by WWE), the official longest reign for the title, while for Kaiser solely, this ended his portion of the reign at 134 days.
-As Americano, he also appeared on WWE's Mexicansister promotion Lucha Libre AAA Worldwide (AAA) at Alianzas, where he defeated Octagón Jr. Later in the show, Americano, Dragon Lee, and Dominik Mysterio answered AAA Mega Champion El Hijo del Vikingo's open challenge, leading to a four-way match for the title being scheduled for Triplemanía XXXIII on 16 August, where Vikingo retained the title.
-He also began a stable with other two masked wrestlers, Rayo Americano and Bravo Americano, referred to as the Los Americanos.
+As a result, Kaiser also inherited Americano's Speed Championship from Gable, a title he held until 11 November episode of NXT where he lost it to Jasper Troy—this ended the Americano character's reign at 190 days (188 as recognized by WWE), the official longest reign for the title, while for Kaiser solely, this ended his portion of the reign at 134 days.
+Beginning in July 2025, Kaiser (As El Grande Americano) began to make appearances for WWE partner promotion Lucha Libre AAA Worldwide (AAA), wrestling for the AAA Mega Championship at Triplemanía XXXIII on 16 August.
+Although initially wrestling as a heel, Americano would turn técnico in AAA, receiving acclaim for his character work as Americano.
+During this time, Pete Dunne and Tyler Bate began appearing as Rayo Americano and Bravo Americano, beginning a stable referred to as Los Americanos.
+While he transitioned into a face character in Mexico, he kept the heel character in USA.